dustinpfister/blog_posts/_posts/threejs-scene.md

 ### 1.1 - In order to view a scene you will want to known how to set up a renderer

 The scene object is a main object that will contain all of the objects that compose the objects of a threejs project.
 However in order to view the state of one of these scene objects it is called for to use some kind of renderer as a way to view the current state of the scene object.
-The typical render that I often go with these days as of r127 is the Web Gl renderer, as browser support for web gl is now pretty good compared to the way things where a few years ago.
-In older versions of threejs inclining the ones I was using when I first wote this post there was also the 2d canvas renderer which is not removed from the core of threejs.
-It is still possible to use some of these alternative renderer's which can be found in the examples folder of the threehs git hub repository.
+The typical render that I often go with these days as of r127 is the [Web Gl renderer](/2018/11/24/threejs-webglrenderer/), as browser support for web gl is now pretty good compared to the way things where a few years ago.
+In older versions of threejs inclining the ones I was using when I first wrote this post there was also the 2d canvas renderer which is not removed from the core of threejs.
+It is still possible to use [some alternative renderer's](https://github.com/mrdoob/three.js/tree/r127/examples/js/renderers) which can be found in the examples folder of the threejs git hub repository.

 ### 1.2 - Version Numbers matter with three.js